Inquisitive bisimulation: Bisimulation invariance

 \subsection{Bisimulation invariance as a semantic constraint}

-Regarding $\inqbm$ as a fragment of first-order logic (over relational models, in any one of the above classes), we may think of downward closure and $\sim$-invariance as characteristic semantic features of this fragment.
-The core question is to which extent $\inqbm$ may express all $\sim$-invariant properties of worlds or information states that are $\FO$-expressible.

-In other words, over which classes $\CC$ of models, if any, can $\inqbm$ be characterised as the bisimulation invariant fragment of first-order logic?
-In short, for what classes $\CC$ do we have
+As discussed above, \inqml\ can be thought of as a fragment of first-order logic when interpreted over relational models.
+We may think of $\sim$-invariance as a characteristic semantic feature of this fragment.
+The question we are interested in is: with respect to what classes $\CC$ of relational models can \inqml\ be characterised as being \emph{exactly} the $\sim$-invariant fragment of first-order logic?
+Let us first make precise what this means.